Grammatical errors can significantly impact the credibility of any written work.

-As you go through a document, you will notice frequent errors such us overuse of phrases, repetition of words and misspelling of a particular word among others.
+As you go through a document, you will notice frequent errors such as overuse of phrases, repetition of words, and misspelling of a particular word.

 To make the work easier, use the search feature in your word processor to identify those words and make the required changes.
 You could omit them or use their synonyms.

-When proofreading, you need to give a lot of attention and mental focus to whatever you are doing.
+When proofreading, you must give much attention and mental focus to whatever you do.

-It is also wise to take breaks especially if you cannot concentrate on this kind of work for a long period of time.
+It is also wise to take breaks, especially if you need more time to concentrate on this work.

 7. Use a grammar check

 Once you are done proofreading, run the document through such a platform.
-You might notice some inconsistencies or errors that nee correction.
+You might notice some inconsistencies or errors that need correction.

 Proofreading resources that better your skills